Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 imu.linear_acceleration.z = dv.z();

-Clear the value of dv_sum for the next publishment.
+We clear dv_sum for the next publication:

 dv_sum.setZero();